Mama Look at Bubu

-"Mama Look at Bubu" (later retitled "Mama Look a Boo Boo") is a song written by Trinidadian calypsonian Lord Melody, and performed by Harry Belafonte featuring Bob Corwin's Orchestra & Chorus featuring Millard Thomas, Franz Casseus and Victor Messer on guitars.
-Although Belafonte gets co-writing credit on his 1957 release, the song first appeared on Lord Melody's single "Mama Look a Boo Boo" in 1955 (with slightly different lyrics), and his debut album "Calypso Fiesta – Limbo In Trinidad" in 1956 (retitled "Boo Boo"), with solo writing credit to Lord Melody (real name Fitzroy Alexander).
+"Mama Look at Bubu" (later retitled "Mama Look a Boo Boo") is a song written by Trinidadian calypsonian Lord Melody, and performed by Harry Belafonte featuring Bob Corwin's Orchestra & Chorus featuring Millard Thomas, Frantz Casseus, and Victor Messer on guitar.

+Although Belafonte gets co-writing credit on his 1957 release, the song first appeared on Lord Melody's single "Mama Look a Boo Boo" in 1955 (with slightly different lyrics) and his debut album Calypso Fiesta – Limbo in Trinidad in 1956 (retitled "Boo Boo"), with solo writing credit to Lord Melody (real name Fitzroy Alexander).

+The song was first heard by Belafonte in the West Indies while filming Island in the Sun.

+Reception

-First heard by Belafonte in the West Indies while filming "Island in the Sun", Boo Boo was an unprecedented hit in Trinidad, the land of calypso.
-The Belafonte version later swept the U.S. as well.
-Belafonte's cover reached #10 on the U.S. R&B chart and #11 on the U.S. pop chart in 1957.
+The song was a hit in Trinidad and in the U.S.

+Belafonte's cover reached No. 10 on the U.S. R&B chart and No. 11 on the U.S. pop chart in 1957.
 It was featured on his 1957 album The Versatile Mr. Belafonte.